Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Initial Account

       An intial account is an account submitted to the chain by the identity provider during the process of requesting a new identity.
 The initial account can perform all of the same actions as a regular account, however the real-life identity of the initial-account owner is known by the identity provider who submitted it to the chain.
-In contrast, the real-life identity of the owner of a regular account can only be ascertained by anonymity revokers working in concert with the identity provider.
+In contrast, the real-life identity of the owner of a regular account can only be ascertained by the identity disclosure authority working in concert with the identity provider.

       Initial accounts are only relevant for Desktop Wallet and |mw-gen1|.